Stocks fall broadly, S&P 500 set to break winning streak

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Friday, putting major indexes on track for losses that will end a solid run of weekly gains.
+Stocks are broadly lower on Wall Street in afternoon trading Friday, putting major indexes on track for losses that will end a solid run of weekly gains.

-Retailers, banks and industrial firms also fell sharply amid the broad slide.
+Retailers, banks and communications companies also fell sharply amid the broad slide.

 Trading has been choppy throughout the week as investors reviewed the latest batch of earnings from retailers and updates on spending, home sales and the employment market.